T-dev98/Tailnode-asses-ToDo/App-Setup.md

 # Functionality
 - Users can add Task on Pressing Enter Key/ Clicking on Add button.
 - A list of ToDo Card will appear on adding task.
-- Clicking on ToDo card will task as completed and will show notification.
+- Clicking on ToDo card will mark task as completed and will show notification.
 - Completed task will move to the bottom of the list
 - Moast recent task will appear on top
 - A reset button on top right corner, users can reset the app on clicking the reset button.